 I love candles, they are the perfect gift, and the coziness they bring to your home is inexplicable.

-There’s nothing better than a vanilla or maple syrup candle during the fall and winter season.
+There’s nothing better than a vanilla or maple syrup candle during the fall and winter seasons.

 Usually, the candle stickers are a little cheesy!
 Let’s add some class with some adhesive vinyl.

-The file I used for this project is a Cricut image (#MC97D83F), but you can use any of the designs I have at the end of this article.
+The file I used for this project is a Cricut image (#MC97D83F), but you can use any of my designs at the end of this article.

 25. Christmas Ornaments

 Christmas Ornaments are such a fun project to do!

 They are perfect for gifts and a very family-friendly project.
 You can sit with your family and make them in one afternoon.